Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Centre Region Code Administration provides for a fire safety program under the regulations of the Centre Region Building Safety & Property Maintenance Code.

-Fire Safety Program licenses (permits) are not transferrable and are only valid for a specific tenant, occupant, franchisee, business, or legal entitiy.
+No person, firm, business, association or corporation shall operate a place of assembly, business, education, factory, mercantile, hotel, motel, assisted living facility or storage facility or rent such space to a person, firm, business, association or corporation until a fire safety program license (permit) has been issued by the Centre Region Code Administration.
+Fire Safety Program licenses (permits) are not transferrable and are only valid for a specific tenant, occupant, franchisee, business, or legal entity.
 If the occupying entity changes, a new fire safety program license shall be applied for within 5 calendar days of the change occurring.
-Apply for a permit...

 State College offers housing assistance at two apartment complexes located in State College: Arnold Addison Court Apartments and Bellaire Court Apartments.

 Arnold Addison Court Apartments is a 89-unit apartment building, located at 126 East Beaver Avenue, in Downtown State College, that serves both elderly and disabled persons.
 Applicants must be at least 55 years of age or handicapped.
 There are income limits for eligibility.
-For more information call (814) 238-0400 or email.
+For more information call (814) 238-0400.

 Bellaire Court Apartments is rental community containing 18 one-bedroom apartments.
 One of the apartments has been made accessible to individuals who use a wheelchair and is not reserved for senior occupancy.
 Residents must be able to live independently.